hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 # Filterlist for AdGuard or Pi-Hole 🖥💟🛡

-💚 This repository is actively maintained and updates about every six hours
+🧊 This repository is no longer maintained and is archived (no more commits)

 ![Logo](https://raw.githubusercontent.com/hl2guide/Filterlist-for-AdGuard/master/Screenshots/Logo_AG.png)

-## Very Important News (as of September 21, 2021)
+## Very Important News (as of September 30, 2021)

 ⚠⚠⚠⚠⚠ℹℹℹℹℹ